NeuroTechX/ntx_slack_archive/machinelearning_ai.md

  >dano, coming from Pandas you might just consider using `xarray`, which is the chosen replacement for Panel.
 Its basically a wrapper on a numpy ndarray: <http://xarray.pydata.org/en/stable/why-xarray.html>

+5/14/2017 3:03 AM

+ **octonomy** :

+ >to my understanding, a tensor is just another way of saying 4 dimensional array